 Have you ever had a coffee with cats?
-Well, I paid to have coffee with cats in the Netherlands.
-The Coffee Cat cafe has two-door before you enter.
-I opened one and closed it before opening the other door.
+Well, I had to pay to have a coffee with cats in the Netherlands.
+The Coffee Cat café has two-doors before you enter.
+I opened one and closed it before opening the second door.
 Cats safety first.
-The cats here are very fluffy and around my table, one chair was already occupied and we could say anything.
-This place is highly recommended to all the cat lovers and yes the coffee was great and amazing cats.
+The cats here are very fluffy and we’re all around my table, one chair was already occupied and we couldn’t say anything.
+This place is highly recommended to all the cat lovers and yes the coffee was great and they had amazing cats.

 Nini Design Centre – Funchal, Madeira

 Manama is the capital and the largest city of Bahrain.
 1 Bahraini Dinar equals 2.65 USD and for 1 Dinar I can buy 5 coffees approximately in the local market.
 Most people who work in Bahrain are Indian and I could speak Hindi in most of the places.
 I decided to have a coffee on my last visit to Bahrain after taking a walk along the roadside.
-Visiting this country was indeed important to count another country.
+Visiting this country was indeed important to count another country in my travel list.